 El Chalten is – quite simply – one of the places you should never skip during a trip to Argentina.
-This tiny town considered to be a climbing paradise counts around 1600 inhabitants, though apparently no more than 400 people live there year round.
-The population inevitably swells with the presence of tourists in the summer months – they travel all the way to this remote location as it is the getaway to some of the best hikes in Patagonia.
+This tiny town considered to be a climbing paradise counts around 1,600 inhabitants, though apparently no more than 400 people live there year round.
+The population inevitably swells with tourists in the summer months – they travel all the way to this remote location as it is the getaway to some of the best hikes in Patagonia.

-The name El Chalten means “smoking mountain” in the Aoniken language, and it used to be the actual name of Mount Fitz Roy, referring tot he clouds that normally forma round the peaks in the region.
-The town was founded in 1985 to keep watch of an area that was highly disputed between Argentina and Chile.
+The name El Chalten means “smoking mountain” in the Aoniken language, and it used to be the actual name of Mount Fitz Roy, referring to the clouds that normally form around the peaks in the region.
+The town was founded in 1985 to keep watch over an area that was highly disputed between Argentina and Chile.

 Hike to the Condor Lookout

 El Chalten is all about hiking, and you should head out on a trail as soon as you get there.
-The walk to the Condor look out is an easy one, with a gradual yet steady ascent but very short (no more than 2 km there and back).
+The walk to the Condor lookout is an easy one, with a gradual yet steady ascent but very short (no more than 2 km – 1.2 miles – there and back).
 With the incredible views of the mountains and Lake Viedma, this is the perfect introduction to what this part of Patagonia has to offer.

 The trail is at the southern entrance of town.
 The best time of day to hike to the Condor Lookout is sunrise, when you have a chance to admire the peaks glow in a beautiful, pink light.
 However, it’s also a great walk to do if you have a couple of hours to kill when you have just arrived in El Chalten, Patagonia, and don’t have enough time for a longer hike.

 Hike to Laguna Torre